 Seattle Sounders defeat Toronto FC 3-1 in MLS Cup final rubber match

-Seattle Sounders defender Roman Torres, top, and teammates mob defender Kelvin Leerdam, centre, (obscured) after scoring against the Toronto FC during second half MLS Cup soccer action in Seattle on Sunday, Nov.
-10, 2019.
-THE CANADIAN PRESS/Jonathan Hayward
+Toronto FC soured by non-call in 3-1 MLS Cup final loss to the Seattle Sounders

 Neil Davidson, The Canadian Press